dennisdobra/Networking/README.md

 ---

+## 3. Switch-Implementation

+- The **Switch-Implementation** project focuses on implementing a network switch using Mininet, a network simulation tool that operates with real kernel, switch, and application code.
+- The primary objectives include developing a MAC address table for frame forwarding, implementing Virtual Local Area Networks (VLANs), and utilizing the Spanning Tree Protocol (STP) to prevent network loops.

 This `README.md` serves as a general overview of the projects housed in this repository.
 For detailed explanations and instructions, please explore the individual project directories.